oasisprotocol/docs/docs/dapp/opl/celer/README.md

 [celer-architecture]: https://im-docs.celer.network/developer/architecture-walkthrough/end-to-end-workflow

 Celer IM’s architecture is composed of several core components that work together to facilitate secure and reliable cross-chain messaging:

-- **MessageBus**: The MessageBus is the primary component that manages message transmission between source and destination blockchains.
-It ensures that messages are properly formatted and routed through the Celer network.
+- **MessageBus**: The primary component managing message transmission between source and destination blockchains.
+It ensures proper formatting and routing of messages through the Celer network.
-- **State Guardian Network (SGN)**: SGN is a decentralized network of validators responsible for managing the state of cross-chain messages.
-Validators in the SGN sign off on messages and coordinate their secure delivery, providing both a layer of security and availability for cross-chain interactions.
+- **State Guardian Network (SGN)**: A decentralized network of validators that manage the state of cross-chain messages.
+SGN validators sign off on messages and coordinate their secure delivery, providing security and availability for cross-chain interactions.
-- **[Executor](#executor)**: The Message Executor is an off-chain component that listens to the SGN for new messages that have been validated and need to be executed on the destination chain.
-Once a message is verified, the Message Executor sends transactions to the MessageBus on the destination chain, triggering the execution of the specified logic as defined by the original message.
-This design ensures that message delivery remains secure and synchronized with the validators' consensus.
+- **[Executor](#executor)**: An off-chain component that listens to the SGN for validated messages ready for execution on the destination chain.
+Once a message is verified, the Executor sends transactions to the MessageBus on the destination chain, triggering the execution of the specified logic.

 ## Executor

+The [Executor][Message Executor] is a crucial part of the Celer IM framework.
+It performs two main functions:

-The Executor is an essential part of the Celer IM framework.
-The Executor monitors the Celer *State Guardian Network*(SGN) for messages ready to be submitted (with enough validator signatures) and submits the message execution transactions to the MessageBus contract.
+- Monitors the Celer State Guardian Network (SGN) for messages ready to be submitted (with sufficient validator signatures).

-It is necessary to run a [Message Executor] which monitors the Celer SGN for cross-chain messages and then submits the proof on-chain to deliver them to the target contract.
+- Submits message execution transactions to the MessageBus contract.

-To set up an executor, you can either follow this [documentation] to set up your own, or fill out this [form][celer-form] for Celer to set up a hosted executor service for you.
+It is necessary a [Message Executor] runs for you dapp.
+To set up an executor, you have two options

+- Follow the [documentation] to set up your own executor.
+- Fill out this [form][celer-form] for Celer to set up a hosted executor service for you.

-If you are participating in a Hackathon or Grant, [please fill out the relay request form][celer-form] to be allowed to use the shared Message Executor.
+For Hackathon or Grant participants, we recommend filling out the [relay request form][celer-form] to use the shared Message Executor.

-In most cases, we recommend dApp developers use the shared executor services provided by the Celer Network team so that you do not need to worry about the executor server configuration and operation.
+In most cases, Celer advises dApp developers to use the shared executor services provided by the Celer Network team to avoid server configuration and operation concerns.

 [Message Executor]: https://im-docs.celer.network/developer/development-guide/message-executor
 [documentation]: https://im-docs.celer.network/developer/development-guide/message-executor/integration-guide